Matthew Spangler is a playwright, director, and professor of performance studies based in the San Francisco Bay Area.

-Some of Matthew’s recent directing credits include The Twentieth Wife, a dance drama production featuring Indian classical dance at the Bing Theatre in Los Angeles (LACMA); an adaptation of T.C.
+Some of Matthew’s recent directing credits include The Forgotten Empress (for which he also wrote the script), a dance drama production featuring Kathak dance and music: at the Bing Theatre in Los Angeles (LACMA), Mexican Heritage Center in San José, and in theatres in Lahore and Karachi, Pakistan.
+Also, credits include an adaptation of T.C.
 Boyle’s short story “Killing Babies” for Word for Word Performing Arts Company at the Z Space in San Francisco; Martin McDonagh’s The Lonesome West for Wordshed Productions in Chapel Hill, North Carolina; McDonagh’s The Lieutenant of Inishmore for San José State University; and David Mamet’s Glengarry Glen Ross for the San Jose Stage Company.

 He has also written articles on the adaptation of literature for the stage, Irish theatre, and intercultural theatre that have appeared in numerous journals and books, some of which include: Theatre Journal, Theatre Annual, The James Joyce Quarterly, The New Hibernia Review, SIAR: The Journal of the Western Institute of Irish Studies, Text and Performance Quarterly, The South Atlantic Review, Nineteenth Century Literature, The Biographical Dictionary of Southern Writers, The Art of Elizabeth Bishop, and Performing the Crossroads: Critical Essays in Performance Studies and Irish Culture.

-His book Staging Intercultural Ireland: New Plays and Practitioner Perspectives (co-edited with Charlotte McIvor) is forthcoming by Cork University Press in 2014.
+His book Staging Intercultural Ireland: New Plays and Practitioner Perspectives (co-edited with Charlotte McIvor) was published by Cork University Press in 2014.

 Matthew is Professor of Performance Studies at San José State University in California.
 He holds degrees from the University of North Carolina at Chapel Hill (Ph.D.
 Performance Studies), Trinity College in Dublin, Ireland (M.Phil.
 Theatre), and Northwestern University (B.S.
 Performance Studies).